 What is self-soothing

-Importance of self soothing
+Importance of self soothing to toddlers

 To ensure their survival, babies are born with a mature arousal system to alert their caregivers to potential danger.